 6.5.
 Use of HTTPS

-For simplicity, this document only refers to the HTTP protocol.
+For simplicity, this OGC Standard only refers to the HTTP protocol.
 This is not meant to exclude the use of HTTPS.
-It is simply a shorthand notation for "HTTP or HTTPS".
-In fact, most servers are expected to use HTTPS, not HTTP.
+This is simply a shorthand notation for "HTTP or HTTPS".
+In fact, most servers are expected to use HTTPS and not HTTP.

 OGC Web API standards do not prohibit the use of any valid HTTP option.
-However, implementors should be aware that optional capabilities which are not in common use could be an impediment to interoperability.
+However, implementers should be aware that optional capabilities which are not in common use could be an impediment to interoperability.

 6.6.
 API definition